small-hack/argocd-apps/alpha/seaweedfs/backups.md

    kubectl apply -f manifests.yaml
    ```

-<h2 id="restore-cnpg-from-minio-backups">Restore CNPG from Minio Backups</h2>
+<h2 id="restore-cnpg-from-seaweedfs-backups">Restore CNPG from SeaweedFS Backups</h2>

-1. Create a values file that targets your Minio instance for backups
+1. Create a values file that targets your SeaweedFS instance for backups

-   > Backups are disabled during the recovery process and will be re-enabled in the next step.
+   > Backups are disabled during the recovery process as ongoing backups are not required for this demo.

     ```bash
     /bin/cat << EOF > pg-restore-values.yaml